 So, are there brown recluse spiders in Cleveland, Ohio?
 Are they a potential risk to home and business owners?
 Ehrlich is the expert in the brown recluse and spider infestations, so we take a look at those questions.

 If you think you have a problem with spiders, whatever the species, contact your local Cleveland area Ehrlich Pest Control office.

 Are brown recluse spiders in Cleveland, Ohio?

 The areas brown recluse spiders call their home across North America extends quite far.
-They are fairly common throughout the Midwest as well as many southern states.
+They are fairly common throughout the Midwest as well as in many southern states.
 This includes the state of Ohio.

 The brown recluse spider is known for its ability to hide and prefers to find out-of-the-way places to build their webs and are most active in the warmer months.
 However, they can be found in areas around Cleveland, across Ohio as well as numerous places in the Midwest.

 The most common belief is that the brown recluse is also known as the fiddle back spider and that they have a violin-shaped mark on their back.
 However, the brown recluse is also quite small, so being sure there is such a mark is difficult.
 Plus, there is no guarantee the brown recluse you see or that has bitten you has such a mark.

 The brown recluse is a small spider usually growing to between 6 – 20 millimeters in length.
 They are usually light or medium brown in color and many times the do have a violin-shaped mark on their backs.

 However, the way to really tell if you have a brown recluse spider on your hands is their number of eyes.
 Unlike a lot of other arachnids, the brown recluse has six eyes, arranged in pairs on their head or face.
 Other spiders have eight eyes.
 Granted, it may be difficult to see the eyes of a spider, but if you do get bitten and can capture the spider and bring it with you to the doctor, they can tell.

 What happens when a brown recluse bites?